 Producing insulin is more expensive than producing many other drugs.
 Insulin is a large complex molecule, and to create it manufacturers use recombinant DNA technology to engineer insulin-producing bacteria.
 In pharmaceutical terms, insulin’s size and complexity deem it a biologic.
 Because insulin is a biologic, any “generic” versions (termed biosimilars for biologic drugs) are subject to much more stringent–and expensive–approval processes by the FDA.

 Because of the expense of producing insulin, even when biosimilar versions are produced, they only reduce costs for the drug by about 20%, compared to an average of 80% reduction for standard generics.
-Basalgar, the first insulin biosimilar, was introduced in December 2016 and costs around $235.
+Basaglar, the first insulin biosimilar, was introduced in December 2016 and costs around $235.